📑 Table of contents

 Meta bet on open source, and it changes everything:

-• Llama 4 Maverick: 400B parameters (MoE), high performance
+• Llama 4 Maverick: 400B parameters (MoE), very high performance

-• Llama 3.3 70B: The classic, still widely used
+• Llama 3.3 70B: the classic, still widely used

 Criteria Claude Opus 4 GPT-4.1 Gemini 2.5 Pro Llama 4 Maverick